couch-consulting/bayes_insurance_java/docu/intro.md

 * The NeticaJ_Win folder holds the Netica Java library
 * The "data" folder contains any input data
 * The "results" folder contains all output files (also temporary files)
+* The "build" folder functions as a simpler pre compiled runnable version of the code.

 ## General project structure and deliverables
 The following is a list of deliverables.